DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 *That question—the detailed toolkit for transformation—is addressed in the essential companion volume: "Manual Override: The Complete Guide to Consciousness and Community."*

+# Chapter 14: Sovereign Mind Principles

-# Chapter 14: The Sovereign Mind - Principles of Internal Resistance
+### Chapter 14: The Sovereign Mind - Principles of Internal Resistance

 The investigators arrived at a crucial realization: liberation from the external game is impossible without first addressing the game being played within our own minds.
 The most sophisticated prison is the one where the prisoners guard themselves.